-The credit profile of Great Places Housing Group (Great Places, A3 stable) reflects its good liquidity, stable financial performance and debt levels, in addition to increasing exposure to market sales.
-Great Places' credit profile also benefits from our assessment that there is a strong likelihood that the government of the United Kingdom (Aa3 stable) would intervene in the event that Great Places faces acute liquidity stress.
+The credit profile of Great Places Housing Group (Great Places, A3 negative) reflects its good liquidity, stable financial performance and debt levels, in addition to increasing exposure to market sales.
+Great Places' credit profile also benefits from our assessment that there is a strong likelihood that the government of the United Kingdom (UK, Aa3 negative) would intervene in the event that Great Places faces acute liquidity stress.